joeycasey87/cookiecutter_testing/docs/create_your_own_plugin.rst

 .. _create_your_own_plugin:

 ===============================
-Create your own postprocessor plugin
+Create your own plugin
 ===============================

-Since version 1.11, pysteps allows the users to add new postprocessors by installing external packages, called plugins, without modifying the pysteps installation.
-These plugins need to follow a particular structure (described next) to allow pysteps to discover and integrate the new postprocessors to the pysteps interface without any user intervention.
+Since version 1.4, pysteps allows the users to add new functionalities by installing external packages, called plugins, without modifying the pysteps installation.
+These plugins need to follow a particular structure (described next) to allow pysteps to discover and integrate the new packages to the pysteps interface without any user intervention.
 For a short description of how the plugins work, see :ref:`how_plugins_work`.
 There are two ways of creating your plugin.
 The first one involves building the plugin from scratch.
-An easier alternative is using a Cookiecutter template that easily builds the skeleton for the new importer plugin.
+An easier alternative is using a Cookiecutter template that easily builds the skeleton for the new plugin.

 There are two ways of creating a plugin.
-The first one is building the postprocessor plugin from scratch.
-However, an easier alternative is using this `Cookiecutter`_ template to create the skeleton for the new postprocessor plugin, and then customize it.
+The first one is building the plugin from scratch.
+However, an easier alternative is using this `Cookiecutter`_ template to create the skeleton for the new plugin, and then customize it.
 However, this can be a daunting task if you are creating your first plugin.
-Hence, before customizing the cookiecutter template, let's review the main components of the plugin architecture by describing how to build a postprocessor plugin from scratch.
+Hence, before customizing the cookiecutter template, let's review the main components of the plugin architecture by describing how to build an plugin from scratch.

 After you are familiar with the plugin fundamentals, you can build your plugin from the cookiecutter template.
 For a detailed description of the template, see